erkac/f5-demo-lab/F5-CLI/README.md

 4. Onboard BIG-IP
 5. Deploy Application Services

-> For more information for each particular step and pre-requisits please read the chapter below.
+> For more information for each particular step and pre-requisites please read the chapter below.

 ## BIG-IP Preparation